natcap/invest.users-guide/source/urban_cooling_model.rst

 Air temperature estimates
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To estimate heat reduction throughout the city, the model uses the (city-scale) urban heat island (UHI) magnitude, UHI_max.
+To estimate heat reduction throughout the city, the model uses the (city-scale) UHI magnitude, :math:`UHI_{max}`.
 Users can obtain UHI values from local literature or global studies: for example, the Global Surface UHI Explorer developed by the University of Yale, provides estimates of annual, seasonal, daytime, and nighttime UHI (https://yceo.users.earthengine.app/view/uhimap).
 Note that UHI magnitude is defined for a specific period (e.g. current or future climate) and time (e.g. nighttime or daytime temperatures).
-The selection of period and time will affect the service valuation.
+The selection of period and time will affect the service quantification and valuation.

 Air temperature without air mixing :math:`T_{air_{nomix}}` is calculated for each pixel as:

 .. math:: T_{air_{nomix},i}=T_{air,ref} + (1-HM_i)\cdot UHI_{max}
     :label: [5]

-Where :math:`T_{air,ref}` is the rural reference temperature and :math:`UHI_{max}` is the magnitude of the UHI effect for the city.
+Where :math:`T_{air,ref}` is the rural reference temperature and :math:`UHI_{max}` is the maximum magnitude of the UHI effect for the city (or more precisely, the difference between :math:`T_{air,ref}` and the maximum temperature observed in the city).

 Due to air mixing, these temperatures average spatially.
 Actual air temperature (with mixing), :math:`T_{air}`, is derived from :math:`T_{air_{nomix}}` using a Gaussian function with kernel radius :math:`r`, defined by the user.